 - Pinched nerves (such as carpal tunnel syndrome) and nerve pain

 - Post-polio syndrome

 - Work-related injuries

 - RSD/CRPS (reflex sympathetic dystrophy/complex regional pain syndrome)

 - Medical problems of musicians and dancers

 - Chronic pain

-We offer a wide variety of specialized procedures to treat these conditions, which may include:
+We offer specialized procedures to treat these conditions, including: